Mrs. Brandt, the seamstress who left few threads to follow

 Cheers to Mrs. Brandt!

-One thought on “Mrs. Brandt, the seamstress who left few threads to follow”
+One response to “Mrs. Brandt, the seamstress who left few threads to follow”